 Carleton College's service and maintenance vehicles have designated on-campus parking.
 Service vehicles include small motorized carts, pick-up trucks, and vans.
-Staff is instructed to drive on campus with care for safety and to minimize damage to the landscape.
+Staff are instructed to drive cafefully on campus for safety and to minimize damage to the landscape.